radiantmediaplayer/rmp-vast/README.md

 ## Contributing

 Contributions are welcome.
 Please review general code structure and stick to existing patterns.
 Provide test where appropriate (see ./test folder).
 Tests are written with Jasmine and automated with [selenium web driver](https://github.com/SeleniumHQ/selenium) and are validated in latest webdriver for Chrome and Firefox for Windows 11.
-Additionally we test on latest Chrome for Android and latest macOS Safari.
+Additionally we test on latest Chrome for Android and latest macOS and iOS Safari.

 To develop rmp-vast do install it (you need to have node.js installed globally):